 c1960s-c1980s [ADOE 16633]

 This series includes ships’ logs, crew lists, and other papers for coastal shipping and inter-island ferries c1960s-c1980s.

 Many of the vessels were privately owned.
 Some ships are individually listed on Archway.

 You can find individual listings, mostly under person or company name on Archway.
 Some of the records are Department of Industries and Commerce files.

 Dental - Dental Schools

-Our Wellington office holds records from Dental Schools in Auckland, Wellington and Christchurch, and from the Wellington Polytechnic School of Nursing (Dental Therapy Programme) [ABKI].
+Our Wellington archive holds records from Dental Schools in Auckland, Wellington and Christchurch, and from the Wellington Polytechnic School of Nursing (Dental Therapy Programme) [ABKI].
 Records include:

 Auckland Dental School

 A history of ‘The Glade’ (Glade Hostel for dental nurses in Auckland) [ABKI 6547/1b]

 Photograph Albums Auckland 1951-1982 (formal & informal) [ABKI 6546/1/1-2]